-- Before replacing parts, protect items in refrigerator from extended exposure to adverse temperature. - Allow refrigerator temperature to stabilize at setpoint after replacing parts or after extended door opening. - The i.C3 display assembly is sensitive to static electricity and can be damaged by electrostatic discharge.
+- Before replacing parts, protect items in refrigerator from extended exposure to adverse temperature. - Allow refrigerator temperature to stabilize at setpoint after replacing parts or after extended door opening. - Circuit boards are sensitive to static electricity and can be damaged by electrostatic discharge.
 Use proper ESD precautions when handling the display assembly.